Is an Eye Stroke Life-Threatening? The Hidden Dangers

 Preventing This Condition

-One of the most effective ways to prevent this condition is by controlling risk factors.
+One of the most effective ways to avoid this issue involves keeping contributing factors under control.
 Steps to consider include:

 Monitor blood pressure: Elevated pressure in vessels can raise risk of serious vision problems.
 Regular monitoring and working with a medical professional to maintain safe levels can reduce chances of blockage.